Guinea junta stands by timetable for 2025 Africa Cup

 “And that’s the word of the head of state which has been given today,” he said.

-Hosting Africa’s biggest sporting event is a major challenge for Guinea, which suffers a chronic lack of sporting and transport infrastructure.
+Hosting Africa’s biggest sporting event is a major challenge for Guinea, which lacks sporting and transport infrastructure.

 The country also has a long history of political turbulence.